 All students who live within our residential communities are members of the Residence Hall Association (RHA).
 RHA is committed to enhancing the residential experience on campus.
-Each community has representatives who work with the Office of Housing & Residence Life to identify areas of concern, and provide quality programs, activities, and services.
+Each community has representatives who work with the Office of Housing & Residence Life to identify areas of concern, enhance services provided to residential students, and plan and implement fun, creative programs and activities.